Tinram/OpenSSL-File-Encrypt/README.md

 The maximum file size that can be processed is approximately 1.8GB.

-This limit is dictated by the PHP *openssl* module (OpenSSL itself on the command-line will process 2GB+ files).
+This limit is seemingly dictated by the PHP *openssl* module (OpenSSL itself on the command-line will process 2GB+ files).

 ## Low Memory Systems